Cognigy/Documentation/docs/en/docs/live-agent/conversation/assist-bot.md

 2. Select one option and click **Submit**.
 A transcript will be send to the selected receiver.

 !!! note
-    The transcript email includes only the conversation between Live Agent and customer.
-When Live Agent called an Assist Bot for assistance, that interaction used another channel and is a different session and will not be a part of the send transcript.
+    The transcript email includes only the conversation history between Live Agent and customer.
+When Live Agent calls an Assist Bot for assistance, that interaction uses another channel and is a different session and will not be a part of the sent transcript.

 ## More Information